sybrew/the-seo-framework/readme.txt

 	/
 	* Class contents `AutoDescription_Query` are now reworked to be much more effecient and predictable.
 	* Methods within `AutoDescription_Query` have been re-evaluated whether they use the WordPress query cache.
 If that holds true, the query object cache has been omitted from the said method.
-	* Improved plugin memory usage by 16%.
+	* Reduced plugin memory usage by 16%.
 TODO confirm again on release version.
 **Changed:**
 	/
 	* 'AutoDescription_Siteoptions::page_id' is now publicly accessible.
 Making it easier to add submenu items.